Reading Festival 2013: New Found Glory

 Pop-punk might be starting to show its age, but if this performance was anything to go by, it’s certainly alive and kicking.

-For further information about New Found Glory and future events visit here.
+For further information and future events visit New Found Glory’s website here.

-For further information about Reading Festival visit here.
+For further information about Reading Festival visit the festival’s website here.